Alpine Tips

 Notes . . .

-Some people think this is a Hedden hitch, or maybe an FB hitch.
+• Some people think this is a Hedden hitch, or maybe an FB hitch.
 To be honest I don't really care about the name.
 It's more important to know how to tie it and the best applications, so let's not get distracted by lineage and whether I use the exact right term to describe it.
-There are lots of “knot-knerds” that like to argue about stuff like this.
+Lots of “knot-knerds” like to argue about stuff like this.
 I’m not one of them.

 Do you need a triple fisherman's for tech cord?